 Murrietta and Creteau wish to draw attention to the practice of the legal system, including instances in which wealthier individuals are able to buy their way through the court system, gaining favors through connections and receiving lenient sentences while those in more disadvantaged situations are forced to pay the price.

-That is one of the main reasons, Creteau said, that the couple chose to speak with the New York Post for a story covering the ongoing criminal investigation of the deaths of model Christy Giles and architect Hilda Marcela Cabrales Arzola in Los Angeles.
+Creteau stated that this is one of the key reasons the couple agreed to speak with the New York Post for a piece on the ongoing criminal investigation into the murders of model Christy Giles and architect Hilda Marcela Cabrales Arzola in Los Angeles.